 Food usually has a recommended serving size and lots of nutritional information on the packaging.
 Take a look - it might make you think twice about that ready meal.

-You can read more about how to understand food labels in the information in the related documents section of this page.
+You can read more about how to understand food labels in the information attached to this page.

-Get some simple, easy ideas for quick food swaps in the information in the related documents section of this page.
+Get some simple, easy ideas for quick food swaps in the information attached to this page.

-Support your local producers and try getting your veg and fruit at a farmers market.
-You’ll get wholesome, seasonal produce and you’ll be boosting the local economy too.
+Support your local producers and try getting your vegetables and fruit at a farmers market.
+You'll get wholesome, seasonal produce and you’ll be boosting the local economy too.